Progress cannot diminish our sense of urgency

-The stigma associated with HIV affects people’s willingness to be tested and seek/engage in care, their sense of self, community and belonging, their access to services and ability to seek social support.
+HIV continues to be very stigmatized which affects people's willingness to be tested and seek/engage in care, their sense of self, community and belonging, their access to services and ability to seek social support.
 It also affects public policy and support for HIV prevention initiatives, particularly harm reduction services.

 CANFAR Research Partnerships

-CANFAR is continuing its key research partnerships, which are all dedicated to our work fighting HIV from prevention to cure through research and awareness.
+CANFAR continues to invest in key research partnerships, which are all dedicated to our work in fighting HIV from prevention to cure through research and awareness.

-CANFAR is proud to partner with other leading HIV research centers in Canada and internationally on these various projects.
+CANFAR is proud to partner with other leading HIV research centres across Canada and internationally on these various projects.
 Like all of CANFAR’s research work, partnerships fall within the HIV prevention, treatment, care, and cure spectrum.